SmartThingsCommunity/smartthings-cli/packages/cli/doc/configuration.md

 ## Overview

-The CLI can be configured by creating a YAML file called `config.yaml` in the following location:
+The default CLI configuration can be overridden by creating a YAML file called `config.yaml` in the following location:

 * `$HOME/.config/@smartthings/cli` on MacOS or Linux